 It takes just a moment’s carelessness to turn an expensive smartphone into a worthless slab of plastic and glass.

-Drop it in the sink or down the toilet, or deluge it by toppling a glass of water while reaching across the desk, and your shiny pocket pal could be a goner – if you do the wrong thing next, that is.
+By dropping your phone in the wet snow or slush as Storm Emma brings more Arctic weather conditions, your shiny pocket pal could be a goner – if you do the wrong thing next, that is.

-Fact is, while liquid spills can indeed be calamitous for anything electronic, there’s a good chance that a sodden smartphone can be rescued.
+The fact is, while liquid spills can have calamitous consequences for anything electronic, there’s a good chance that a sodden smartphone can be rescued.

 Step 1: Remove the battery...

-Not every smartphone allows this, obviously – but if your handset has a removable back panel, slip it off straight away and flip the battery out.
+Not every smartphone allows this, but if your handset has a removable back panel, slip it off straight away and flip the battery out.